8afyi/8afyi.github.io/macosmonitorissues.md

 ## General

-- MacBook Pro with M3 chip [can only support one external display](https://support.apple.com/en-us/HT213503)!
+- MacBook Pro with non-Pro or non-Max chip [can only support one external display](https://support.apple.com/en-us/HT213503)!

 - Cannot remember window or app position.
 For example: open a file in Preview, drag it to the other screen, close the window, open another